piacz/Rules-Per-App/README.md

 This sample Application demonstrates how to create a Single Page Application that interacts with Auth0's Management API.
 On successful login, it dynamically generates a list of the Clients configured on a tenant with their respective rules applied to each one of them.
 The React front-end makes calls to an Express API as a back-end service protected with Auth0 Authentication and Authorization.

-A rule was applied to this application to restrict the access the main resource to a specific whitelist of users.
+A rule was applied to this application to restrict the access to the main resource to a specific whitelist of users.

 ![2021-06-08 (2)](https://user-images.githubusercontent.com/73494684/121229704-ac6c5e00-c864-11eb-9e62-97d65c76a99b.png)